hujunfeng/PopClip-Extensions/README.md

 ## Uncrustify Selected Lines in Xcode

 It requires [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode), and you must create a keyboard shortcut ⌃⌥⇧⌘U for the menu command "Uncrustify Selected Lines" in Xcode.

+## MPlayerX

+[MPlayerX](http://mplayerx.org) has the ability to stream YouTube or Vimeo video directly with URLs.
+This extension opens the selected URL with MPlayerX.
+Currently only YouTube and Vimeo URLs are supported.